GENERAL FISHING RULES

 4. Juvenile Members are only allowed to fish when accompanied by a parent who is a member, or an adult nominated by the parent over the age of 18 who is a member.

-A person must be a minimum of 12 years of age on the 1st January of the current year to become a Juvenile member and must be 17 years of age on the 1st January of the current year to become a Senior Member.
+A person may join Stoke-on-Trent Angling Society as a Juvenile Member up to and including 16 years of age on the 1st January of the current year.
+To become a Senior Member a person must be at least 17 years of age on the 1st January of the current year.

 5. No member to leave his/her rods unattended with lines cast in or with baited hooks.